Manish-M2018/Manish-M2018/README.md

 - :guardsman: Led a team of 10 members for the task of identification of vulnerabilities in the Critical Information Infrastructure of the country at [NCIIPC](https://www.nciipc.gov.in/)

+### Currently working on:

+A funded research project with 'Cybersecurity Karnataka' (CysecK) and 'Indian Institute of Science' (IISc) to develop a secure lightweight distributed framework for auditing shared data of smart applications using ‘Fully Homomorphic Encryption’ in cloud storage.